davidtkeane/rangerplex-ai/README.md

 It runs locally on your machine (`localhost`), stores data privately in your browser **and** a local database, and connects to the world's most powerful AI models via a secure local server.

+Tip: type `/manual` in chat to open the built-in manual with a back button and new-tab view.

 ![RangerPlex Promo](./image/rangerplex_dall-e-3_1763935594087.png)

 ## ✨ Features